Trial Length, Pricing, and Rationally Inattentive Customers: Conclusion

 Third, the \textbf{attention decay} process itself could be modeled in greater detail.
 Our parameter $\beta$ is exogenous.
 One could imagine models where it is endogenous, for example, where consumers can invest in "attention capital" (e.g., by adopting organizational habits) to lower their personal decay rate.
 Moreover, firms could engage in dynamic activities during the trial period.
-For instance, sending engaging marketing emails might keep the product top-of-mind (effectively raising $\lambda$), while strategic silence might be used to deepen the attention decay.
+For instance, sending engaging reminder emails might keep the product top-of-mind (effectively raising $\tau$), while strategic silence might be used to deepen the attention decay.

-Finally, the predictions of our model are empirically testable, and we believe this is a particularly fruitful path for future work.
-The predicted positive correlation between trial lengths and renewal prices, and the negative correlation between introductory prices and trial lengths, can be tested using market data from subscription services. \textbf{Field experiments}, conducted in partnership with firms, could be designed to randomly assign new users to different contract structures to causally identify the effects on sign-up, renewal, and long-term retention. \textbf{Laboratory experiments} could be used to validate the core behavioral mechanism of attention decay.
-Lastly, the model is suitable for \textbf{structural estimation}, which could use observational data on market contracts and consumer choices to recover the underlying parameters of the model, such as the distribution of consumer valuations and the attention parameters $\lambda_0$ and $\beta$.
+Finally, the predictions of our model are empirically testable and we believe that this is a particularly fruitful path for future work.
+The predicted positive correlation between trial lengths and renewal prices, and the negative correlation between introductory prices and trial lengths, can be tested using market data from subscription services.
+Field experiments, conducted in partnership with firms, could be designed to randomly assign new users to different contract structures to causally identify the effects on sign-up, renewal, and long-term retention.
+Recent regulatory actions also create interesting natural experiments, where the geographic variations in trial and auto-renewal regulations can be leveraged for identification.
+Lastly, the model is suitable for structural estimation, which could use observational data on market contracts and consumer choices to recover the underlying parameters of the model, such as the distribution of consumer valuations and the attention parameters $\tau_0$ and $\beta$.
 Such an estimation would allow for quantitative welfare analysis of various policy proposals.

-In conclusion, by placing limited attention at the center of the analysis, this paper offers a new and, we believe, valuable perspective on the economics of the rapidly growing subscription industry, with important implications for both management practice and public policy.
+In conclusion, by placing limited attention at the center of the analysis, our framework as presented here offers a new and, we believe, valuable perspective on the economics of the rapidly growing subscription industry, with important implications for both management practice and public policy.